josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 %&lt;/driver&gt;
 ```

 The next block is the driver: this is the information used to typeset the code and documentation.
-I normally load the package I'm talking about so that I can use it in the documentation, and load a few refinements (modern fonts, hyperdoc to get hyperlinks, and so on).
-There are a few ltxdoc-specific instructions here: they mean that we get a proper index and information linking macro use information to the code.
+I normally load the package I'm talking about so that I can use it in the documentation, and load a few refinements (modern fonts, `hyperdoc` to get hyperlinks, and so on).
+There are a few `ltxdoc`-specific instructions here: they mean that we get a proper index and information linking macro use information to the code.

 ```latex
 % \fi